bailey-martin/CSC492-BCGL/about.md

 The team RAID Inc. consists of the following members below:

 ### Andrew Moore
-#### Role:
+#### Role: Architect
 Hello I'm currently a student at the University of Mount union majoring in Multiplatform Software Development and minoring in Entrpenuership.
-I am in my senior year at the time of writing this.
+I am in my senior year at the time of writing this. <br>

-#

 ### Bailey Martin
 #### Role: Team Leader
 Hi!
 I am a student at the University of Mount Union studying Computer Science and Business Administration.
 I am responsible for keeping the RAID Inc. organized.
-I work to ensure we follow our schedule, to ensure that we deliver a quality product.
+I work to ensure we follow our schedule, to ensure that we deliver a quality product. <br>

-#

 ### Josh Davidson
 #### Role: Configuration Management Specialist
 Hello I'm currently a student at the University of Mount union majoring in Multiplatform Software Development and minoring in Entrpenuership.
-I am in my senior year at the time of writing this.
+I am in my senior year at the time of writing this. <br>

-#

 ### Kyle Hieb
-#### Role:
+#### Role: Lead Tester
 Hello I'm currently a student at the University of Mount union majoring in Computer Science and minoring in Entrepenuership.
-I am in my senior year at the time of writing this.
+I am in my senior year at the time of writing this. <br>

-#

 ### Contact Us: